MagnusNilsson/TeamHealthCheck/README.md

 Do you know what the priorities are?
 What the vision is?
 Are you measuring the right things?
 Is there a prioritised “backlog" of items to accomplish?
 Is it clear who can prioritise this backlog?
 Are roles, responsibilities and deadlines clear?
 Are the results known and shared?

 **Questions**
-1. Do you feel like the team have clear, measurable goals, and do you know what they are?
+1. Do you feel like the team has clear, measurable goals, and do you know what they are?
 1 - 5
-2. Do you feel like the rules and responsibilities in the team are clearly defined?
+2. Do you feel like the roles and responsibilities in the team are clearly defined?
 1 - 5
 3. Do you feel like you have a good understanding of the team’s / project’s vision and roadmap?
 1 - 5
 4. Is there a prioritised “backlog” or checklist of items to accomplish?
 1 - 5